khoih-prog/ESP_WiFiManager/README.md

 If you connect to the created configuration Access Point but the configuration portal does not show up, just open a browser and type in the IP of the web portal, by default `192.168.4.1`.

+### Releases 1.0.5

+#### New in v1.0.5

+- Add option to specify static DNS servers, besides static IP, Gateway and Subnet Mask
+- Modify and add examples.
+Enhance README.md

 ### Releases 1.0.4

 #### New in v1.0.4